Reading and writing data in R

 ?xap.name_of_function

-In the example below, we run an SQL script that queries a data table named sea_ice and computes the sea ice extent by region.
+In the example below, we run a SQL script that queries a data table named sea_ice and computes the sea ice extent by region.
 The query output is then displayed in the console.
 Next, we run an R script that visualises the extent differences between the two locations.
 To display the visual output in the Plots tab, we set the print.eval parameter to TRUE.

 Was this article helpful?